ArminJo/Arduino-BlueDisplay/README.md

 Samsung Note 3 running 5.0, Lifetab P9702 running 7.1.2, Lifetab E10310 running 4.2.2, XORO PAD 721 running 4.2.2, Samsung Galaxy S3 GT-I9300 running Lineage 7.1.2, LUX10 running 5.0, iRULU X11 running 5.1.1, Time2 TC1050G running 5.1, Pixel 4 XL running 10,

 ## Extras
-The extras folder (in the Arduino IDE use "Sketch/Show Sketch Folder" (or Ctrl+K) and then in the libraries/BlueDisplay/extras directory) contains more schematics, breadboard layouts and pictures which may help you building the example projects.
+The extras folder (in the Arduino IDE use "Sketch > Show Sketch Folder" (or Ctrl+K) and then in the libraries/BlueDisplay/extras directory) contains more schematics, breadboard layouts and pictures which may help you building the example projects.

 ## Hints